 Your Guide to Pitched Roof Windows

-Deciding on which roof window best suits the room you are creating, what size it should be and how it should open, are all tricky questions that our extensive guide will help you to answer.
+Deciding on what window best suits the room you're creating, what size it should be and how it should open are all questions which our extensive guide will help to answer.

 Which room will your roof window be going in?